 How to send push notifications to Firebase Cloud Messaging

-In this guide we'll walk through how to configure a Firebase Cloud Messaging (FCM) provider in Knock to send push notifications.
+In this guide we'll walk through how to configure a Firebase Cloud Messaging (FCM) provider in Knock to send mobile or web push notifications.
 This guide assumes that you've already created an FCM channel in the Knock dashboard.

 How to configure FCM with Knock